vsviridov/mooml-noeval/README.md

 Not want to globalize?
 Still can run Mooml inline
 -----------------

+With version 1.0.15, Mooml is only being used as a mixing, and all template call requires explicit reference to 'engine' parameter.
+This was done to eliminate eval dependency.

 With version 1.0.10, Mooml can be used directly inline to create dom elements:

 	var mydiv = Mooml.engine.div({id:'mydiv'}, 'Inline div');